Bchuasj/SPM_Project/README.md

 3. Click on "+ Add Course" button.

-4. Click on the checkbox next to course with Course ID "SAL003" and click on "Save Changes" button.
+4. Click on the checkbox next to course you would like to add and click on "Save Changes" button.
+In our case, we chose course with Course ID "SAL003" .

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20add%20course%20to%20LJ.jpg)

-5. There will be a message in green indicating that "Course(s) added successfully!" and SAL003 course will be one of the courses added under "Customer Service Representative" Learning Journey (as shown below).
+5. There will be a message in green indicating that "Course(s) added successfully!" (as shown below) and the newly added course will be one of the courses added under "Customer Service Representative" Learning Journey.
+In our case, it is course with Course ID "SAL003".

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20successfully%20add%20course%20to%20LJ.jpg)

-4. To remove courses from Learning Journey, click on the "Delete" button next to SAL003 course.
+4. To remove courses from Learning Journey, click on the "Delete" button next to course you would like to delete.
+In this case, we chose to delete the SAL003 course.

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20delete%20course%20view%20from%20LJ.jpg)